BlockScience/aztec-gddt/README.md

 **Phase 4b (Proof Race Phase)**
 If either no bond was put down, or the content was not revealed, the priorly chosen sequencer loses their privilege.
 Instead of a regular Proving Phase, anyone can now submit a valid rollup proof for any valid block (which does not have to be a proof for any priorly committed proposal).
 The first valid rollup proof on L1 wins, triggering finalization of this block and any respective payouts.

-# Note: Finalization Phase commented out, as not needed anymore.
-# **Phase 5 (Finalization Phase)**
-# A final L1 transaction is needed to finalize the rollup block.
-This pays out rewards to Sequencer and Prover.

 **End Result**
 At the end of this process, there are two possible outcomes.
 **Success:**